yairm210/Unciv/Uniques.md

 "+[amount]% great person generation in this city" - Replaced with "[amount]% great person generation [cityFilter]"

 "+[amount]% great person generation in all cities" - Replaced with "[amount]% great person generation [cityFilter]"

-"All newly-trained [unitFilter] units in this city receive the [promotionName] promotion" - Replaced with "All newly-trained [unitFilter] units [cityFilter] receive the [promotionName] promotion"

 "New [unitFilter] units start with [amount] Experience in this city" - Replaced with "New [unitFilter] units start with [amount] Experience [cityFilter]"